-Bulb plants are a wonderful idea, but think outside the box to create even more color in your flower beds as soon as winter's snow recedes.
+Bulb plants are a wonderful idea but think outside the box to create even more color in your flower beds as soon as winter's snow recedes.
 Consider that hunk with the yellow petals, Adonis vernalis.
 It is an herbaceous perennial, not a bulb plant.
-It's similar in appearance and in terms of blooming period to winter aconite (Eranthus hyemalis), which is a bulb plant.
+It's similar in appearance and in terms of the blooming period to winter aconite (Eranthus hyemalis), which is a bulb plant.

 03 of 11

-One drawback in growing bulb plants is that, after their blooms have faded and dropped off, your flower bed is still left with their leaves.
+One drawback of growing bulb plants is that, after their blooms have faded and dropped off, your flower bed is still left with their leaves.
 Nor should you remove the leaves until they have turned brown, because, as long as they're green, they're sending much-needed nutrition down to the bulbs.
 Here's the problem: These leaves, which are no longer attractive at this time, make for an eyesore in your landscaping.

 These plants are classed as "spring ephemerals": They don't last for long.
 They put on their unique flowering display in April (in zone 5) then disappear.
 There's no gangly foliage you have to leave standing around cluttering up your flower bed.